 - not intentionally or recklessly interfere with or misuse anything provided in the interests of health, safety or welfare at work; - not obstruct attempts to give aid or attempts to prevent a serious risk to the health and safety of a person at work; - read and comply with the company safety rules and regulations; - if required by law or when the company considers it necessary wear or use whatever personal protective equipment is provided; - report to his/her supervisor and seek first aid from the nominated first aid officer for any injuries however minor these may be; - report any unsafe or potentially unsafe conditions, equipment or practices to his/her immediate supervisor; - cooperate with any WHS initiative, inspection or investigation; and - actively participating in return to work programs.

 Host Employer

-When working with the Host Employer, the Host Employer's WH&S policies take precedence.
+When working with the Host Employer, NMBA's WH&S policies represent our minimum requirements; any additional provisions enforced by the Host Employer will also apply.